 Ever wish that you had a friend in every country to show you the secret spots, share the inside stories and venture off-the-beaten-path with?
 Tröll Expeditions is exactly that: your reliable friend and local expert in Iceland.
-We’re all about adventure travel involving close encounters with the tremendous forces of nature that the land of fire and ice is so well-known for.
+We’re passionate adventure travel involving close encounters with the tremendous forces of nature that the land of fire and ice is so well-known for.
 We provide knowledgeable and adventurous experts and all the safety equipment and gear you need.
-All you need to do bring is a strong dose of enthusiasm and an appetite for life-changing thrills.
+All you have to do is bringing a strong dose of enthusiasm and an appetite for life-changing thrills.

 Meet Team Tröll

 Ingó is our troll leader.
 He has travelled extensively and loves to be outdoors.
 He is a connoisseur when it comes to adventure travel, so if you need any information on where to go to be off the beaten path drop him a line.